LHAGELS/LHAGELS.github.io/_posts/2020-06-12-How-I-visualize-the-composition-of-my-university-programme.md

 ```

 {: .text-justify}
-First, the algorithm opens the login page and continues entering the login details and "click" submit.
+First, the algorithm opens the login page and continues entering the login details and "clicking" submit.
 Second, it navigates to the page that contains exam results and **expands all the root nodes to unveil all modules**.
 At this point we are able to **extract the desired HTML-code** from the web page.
 The required information about the web page's elements can be found by the **web developer tool** of your browser. (_Check out the web for further explanation_)

 ![Selenium Worksteps](/assets/videos/selenium-login-and-toggle.gif)

 ### 1.3 Find the Table of interest and extract the HTML Code with BeautifulSoup
 {: .text-justify}
 In the next step we need to **extract the unveiled information**.
-For this purpose we make use of the **BeautifulSoup** library to receive the HTML-code of the results table that ca be **found by its xpath**.
+For this purpose we make use of the **BeautifulSoup** library to receive the HTML-code of the results table that can be **found by its xpath**.
 The xpath is also provided by the web developer tool of your browser.
 The extracted HTML-code that contains unwrapped information is assigned to the variable _soup_expanded_.

 ```python